Mariano Melgarejo: Legacy

-As president, Melgarejo quickly became notorious for his erratic behavior.
-He surrounded himself with other equally eccentric and ruthless characters, such as José María Calderón.
+As president, Melgarejo quickly notorious for his erratic behavior.
 He ruthlessly suppressed the opposition, violently crushing protests and dispossessing the country's indigenous population of their land.
 Melgarejo worked on behalf of a new mining elite in Bolivia, during a period of resurgent silver production and investment from Chile, Peru, North America, England and European capitalists.
 Despite the rising prices of guano and nitrates on the international market, the government of Bolivia faced recurring financial problems throughout Melgarejo's tenure.

 Melgarejo's almost reckless courage and brutal stubbornness are the materials on which legends feed.
 In the popular anecdotes still in circulation today, 150 years after his death, his deeds, or rather misdeeds, are widely discussed.

 Melgarejo was said to have given an immense amount of land to Brazil in exchange for what he described as a "magnificent white horse".
 The stories say that a Brazilian minister appeared before Melgarejo with a white horse and other gifts.
 To show his appreciation, Melgarejo took a map of Bolivia, marked it with the horse's hoof, and gave that land, hotly contested by indigenous Bolivians, as a gift to the Brazilian government.
 This and other incidents, such as the possession and sale of land in the altiplano (high plateau) to the highest bidder which deprived virtually all indigenous people of their land within a few decades, are among the most famous.

 His literacy and intelligence is also constantly questioned and analyzed.
 It is said that Melgarejo, who did not know how to read, took a newspaper, but in reverse.
 When the guard informed him about his mistake, Melgarejo replied: "Damn!
 He who knows how to read, just reads."